No Surprise Billing - Understanding Your Bill

 Know your Rights — Don't be Surprised

-We at NWH know that understanding your health benefits and what is covered can be challenging and even overwhelming.
-The important information below can help ensure you are not surprised later about your hospital and physician charges and associated medical bills.
+At NWH we know that understanding your health benefits and what is covered can be challenging and even overwhelming.
+We want to help you understand our hospital billing process to ensure you are not caught off guard by hospital and physician billing charges or other medical bills.

 Please know our billing representatives are here to help you with any questions you may have, call 914.666.1701.

-Hospital charge information for services provided at Northern Westchester Hospital can be obtained by calling 914-666-1199 or by email at JWhite3@nwhc.net
+Hospital billing process and charge information for services provided at Northern Westchester Hospital can be obtained by calling 914-666-1199 or by email at JWhite3@nwhc.net

 Insurance Plans and Your Benefits